Isabel Sandoval: Feature Films

+Short Films and TV Shows

 In 2021, Sandoval wrote and directed Shangri-La (filmed in two months), a short film commissioned by the Miu Miu Women's Tales project which asks female directors to examine "femininity in the 21st century", releasing it in February 2021.
 Like Lingua Franca, Shangri-La deals with forbidden love and racial prejudice.
 The same year, she signed with Creative Artists Agency.

+In addition to her feature-length and short films, she has also worked on numerous TV show episodes.
+In 2022, she directed her first TV episode for the FX drama series Under the Banner of Heaven, which stars Andrew Garfield.
+In a TV interview, Andrew Garfield recalls his unforgettable experience working with Sandoval, “I love her (Isabel).
+She’s incredible.
+She’s so precise, so sensitive, so professional, so talented and astute.
+She’s great.”
+In the same year, she directed two episodes of the Hulu series Tell Me Lies, created by Meaghan Oppenheimer.

+In 2023, she directed two episodes of The Summer I Turned Pretty, a coming-of-age romantic television series created by the author Jenny Han.

+Sandoval recently wrapped her upcoming film, Moonglow, set in late-1970s Manila with Arjo Atayde attached into the project.

-Sandoval is also developing a drama for FX, Vespertine, and a film, Tropical Gothic, about the haunting of a Spanish conquistador in the 16th century Philippines and based on the 1972 short story collection of the same name by Nick Joaquin.
+Sandoval is also developing a drama for FX, Vespertine, and a film, Tropical Gothic, about the haunting of a Spanish conquistador in the 16th-century Philippines and based on the 1972 short story collection of the same name by Nick Joaquin.
 In March 2021, Tropical Gothic won the VFF talent highlight award at the Berlinale, worth 10,000 euros towards its production and according to her recorded interview with GMA News, has plans to be screened at either Cannes, Venice or Berlin.

-She directed an episode of the FX drama series Under the Banner of Heaven, which aired in 2022; it stars Andrew Garfield.

-Sandoval plans to direct her next film Moonglow, set in late-1970s Manila with Arjo Atayde attached into the project.